slateci/slateci.github.io/_posts/2021-06-14-chameleon-stitched-clusters.md

 First, use the ping command on each node to reach the other node.

-From the first cluster:`ping cluster2.slateci.net`.
+From the first cluster, run: `ping cluster2.slateci.net`.

-From the second cluster: `ping cluster1.slateci.net`.
+From the second cluster, run: `ping cluster1.slateci.net`.

+If these ping commands succeed, we have successfully stitched the two Chameleon sites together!

 ### Testing with iPerf